 “I observed some viruses gathering in my saliva.
 Gland The cells showed that they were replicating there.
 They were passively absent from these cells, “Mattac said.

 Mouth as a direct entrance

-Given that ACE2 and TMPRSS2 are found not only in the gingival tissue and oral mucosa, but also in various parts of the cavity, researchers are now wondering if the mouth can be a direct entry point for SARS-CoV-2.
-I am planning to confirm.
+Given that ACE2 and TMPRSS2 are found in various parts of caries, gingival tissue, and oral mucosa, researchers are now looking to see if the mouth can be a direct entry point for SARS-CoV-2.
+I am planning.
 In addition, the mouth has a larger contact area than the nasal cavity, which is widely considered the main method of virus.

 “The mouth is Virus It goes directly into the body. “

 Another idea is to find out if older people have more ACE2 receptors in their mouth than younger people, given that salivation decreases with age.
 Nonetheless, researchers have found high viral load even in older patients with low salivary tissue.